He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 Mr. Valentine continued staring straight ahead at the road.
 Who was this demon Lucy had summoned?
 He had never seen this side of her.
 In any shape or fashion.
 And despite the fact that she seemed to be sobering up, her behavior seemed to be getting worse!

 Suddenly, Lucy began to laugh hysterically.
-She was going completely mad!

 At first, Mr. Valentine was annoyed, but then he found himself suddenly laughing at the absolute absurdity of the situation.

-And then without warning, lickety split, she passed out asleep again.
+And then lickety-split, Lucy passed out again.

 Mr. Valentine breathed a sigh of relief.